ReycoLi/TestTask/README.md

-Please download the instruction/report file to get project result and launch details.
+Please download the instruction/report file to get project results and launch details.